Nile Expedition: Legacy

 On 17 April 1885, the Canadian contingent set sail from Alexandria for home.
 Sixteen Canadians had died on the expedition.
 They are memorialised in Canada's Peace Tower, which recognises all of Canada's war dead.
 Wolseley wrote a letter to the Governor General of Canada praising the Canadians' service and the British Parliament passed a motion thanking them for their efforts.

 A collection of records from the expedition was compiled and edited by C.P.
 Stacey, and published by the Champlain Society in 1959.

 Among the journalists who covered the expedition was Charles Lewis Shaw who worked for the Winnipeg Times and published an account in his book Nile Voyageur.

 A memorial plaque "Nile Voyageurs 1884–85" was erected at Kitchissippi Lookout on Island Park Drive just west of the Champlain Bridge in 1966.

 The Nile Expedition, and concern for the welfare of Army wives and children at home, led directly to the intervention of Major James Gildea of the Royal Warwickshire Regiment, who wrote a forceful letter to The Times in February 1885 appealing for funds and volunteers to look after unfortunate families left behind.
 A fund was set up to provide allowances and SSAFA, the Armed Forces charity was founded.

+Assessment

+Joseph Moretz, a Royal Navy historian, faults Wolesley for the expedition's failure.
+Although there were structural problems with the Army's command and political hesitancy in Gladstone's government that the general could do nothing about, many of the decisions on the ground were his.
+While there were sound reasons to reject the plan to attack both by sailing down the river and by building a rail link from Suakin to Berber, particularly the cost and the lack of a surveyed route for the latter, it would have forced Muhammad Ahmad to defend on two fronts.
+Moretz, in a chapter of the 2022 anthology The Worst Military Leaders in History, speculates that Wolesley may not have wanted another general to beat him to Khartoum.

+Wolesley, in Moretz's view, also erred in not forming his naval brigade until almost the latest possible time, in November.
+The men and officers chosen for it were, while competent for the duties expected of them, scattered around the command, making it needlessly difficult to assemble them into a single unit and further wasting precious time.
+Poor planning also meant that the expedition got underway without sufficient coal.
+And perhaps as a consequence of the limited amount of troops he had available, Wolesley underestimated Ahmad's fighting spirit, resulting in greater losses and delays by the Desert Column, setbacks so severe that Wilson decided against the original objective of taking Metemmeh out of concern that he would not be able to hold it due to the casualties likely to be suffered.
+"Few generals are given the opportunity to redeem an earlier failure", Moretz writes.
+"Wolesley was one.
+Conceiving, organizing and commanding the operation launched in autumn of 1884, only a greater failure ensued."